sfoster-prodigy/Zero-Trust-Maturity/Docs/01-discovery/04-data-assessment.md

 ### Classify, label and discover sensitive data

 #### Data governance and strategy
-**Has the organization designed a robust and easy-to-understand data classification framework, including determining classification levels and associated security controls?**
+**Has the organization designed a robust and easy-to-understand data classification framework, including determining classification levels and associated security controls?** (Legacy)
   - **Legacy:** The organization lacks a formal data classification framework, leading to inconsistent handling of data and potential security and compliance risks.
 Without clear classification levels and associated security controls, sensitive data may not be adequately protected, and data management practices may be inefficient and non-compliant with regulatory requirements.
       - Indicators: The assessor should evaluate the client environment against these indicators to determine the current tier of implementation and identify areas for improvement towards achieving an optimal data management and protection posture.
           - Absence of a structured data classification framework, resulting in ad-hoc data handling and protection measures.